-While there is no cure for diabetes, since the development of artificial insulin, type 1 diabetes can be well managed and controlled.
-The aim of treatment is to give the right amount in insulin to balance what you eat with how much energy you need throughout the day.
+The aim of treatment is to give the right amount of insulin to balance what you eat with how much energy you need throughout the day.
 Successful management of type 1 diabetes involves:

 - regularly testing your blood glucose level throughout the day

-- taking regular injections of insulin two or more times per day
+- taking regular injections of insulin 2 or more times per day

 - eating regular meals and choosing healthy food

 - keeping physically active to keep your heart and blood vessels healthy